raymondblaha/raymondblaha/README.md

 - 👋 Hi, I’m @raymondblaha
 - 👀 I’m interested in cruising, watching Netflix, collecting watches, participating in Odd Ball Racing Team, and music festivals.
 - 🌱 I’m currently learning how to be a Data Scientist.
-- 💞️ I’m looking to find a summer internship 2023.
+- 💞️ I’m looking to find a Machine Learning position.
 - 📫 Reach me by email raymond.l.blaha@gmail.com
-- 👨‍🎓 check out some of my algorithms python notebooks
+- 👨‍🎓 check out some of my Machine Learning projects
 - 😺 check out some of my RStudio HTML, RMD, and Python files.
 - 📈 More notebooks, HTML, and RMD files to come!